agwlprash/agwlprash.github.io/_posts/2021-12-20-phdjob_sieve_PA.md

   - PhD
 ---

-PhD position on an exciting research on _Capillary wave sieves_ for cell sorting <br>
+PhD position on an exciting research on _Capillary wave sieves_ for cell sorting.

-Apply by 18th February, 2022!
+**Apply by 18th February, 2022!**

 <!--more-->
 <!--any text before this line will be displayed on the 'News' page.
 Any text after this point will be accessible by clicking the post.
 Please keep this breif.-->